ssf1nx/RHH-Ports/ports/released/valleycore/valleycore/README.md

 # Notes
 This port is untested on weaker devices.
 Retroid Pocket 5 / Mini / Flip 2 family and AYN Odin 2 family under Rocknix are known to perform well.

+# Thanks
+ConcernedApe -- The game
+a9ix -- ValleyCore
+NoaHimesaka1873 -- SMAPI contrib to ValleyCore